-Drains can, and will, become clogged throughout the daily usage that homeowners and their families place on the drains and plumbing system of the home.
-When blockages occur, whether in the kitchen sink, bathroom sink, tub drain or shower drain, garbage disposal or any sink drain with stubborn clogs, backups or even a slow drain issue, there are other solutions than immediately turning to chemical drain cleaners like Drano or Liquid Plumber.
+Drains can and will become clogged throughout the daily usage that homeowners and their families place on the drains and plumbing system of the home.
+When blockages occur, whether in the kitchen sink, bathroom sink, tub drain or shower drain, garbage disposal, or any sink drain with stubborn clogs, backups, or even a slow drain issue, there are other solutions than immediately turning to chemical drain cleaners like Drano or Liquid Plumber.

 Why You Should Not Use Drano

+As long as a homeowner has baking soda, vinegar, and access to hot water, toxic chemical drain cleaners won’t be needed.
 How you would naturally unclog a drain is by following these steps:

 - Removing all standing water from the drain and making it relatively dry;